Rejuyan-Hossain-Shawon/the-writers/README.md

 # Getting Started with Create  React App The Writer Commitee

-This project was bootstrapped with [Create React App](https://rejuyan-hossain-shawon-the-writer-commitee.netlify.app/).
+This project was bootstrapped with [The Writers Commitee](https://rejuyan-hossain-shawon-the-writer-commitee.netlify.app/).

 ## Available Scripts